 Communications experts are as important here as lawyers and number-crunchers.
 Or, to be precise, it’s BEFORE the problem arises that the communication experts can be of the best use.

-When you’re blindsided by an escalating issue, or a deepening crisis, you should already have a communication strategy in place.
+When you’re blindsided by an escalating issue, or a deepening crisis, you should already have a communication strategy and plan in place.

 Sometimes it turns out that a bad day for your business becomes a field day for the media.
 That’s a whole different subject of its own, which is a topic for another day.
 Suffice it to say that media training is an excellent investment too!